My Chef's Apron

 Jump to Recipe Print Recipe

-No matter the occasion, this unique almond flour yogurt cake is a must-have treat on your coffee table.
+No matter the occasion, this unique almond flour coffee cake is a must-have treat on your coffee table.

-It's a moist, buttery healthy cake infused with yogurt, orange zest, coffee & a tad of brandy to create incredible flavors—gluten-free, keto-friendly, and low-carb.
+It's a moist, buttery healthy sugar-free cake infused with Greek yogurt, orange zest, coffee & a tad of brandy to create incredible flavors—gluten-free, keto-friendly, and low-carb.

 Sliced low carb almond flour yogurt cake on a wooden board.